axibase/atsd-use-cases/research/us-international-trade/resources/csv-parser-schema-explanation.md

 addSeries()
 ```

-After filtering our cells, iterate through the cells and use the cell value as our `series` value.
+After filtering the correct cells, iterate through the cells and use the cell value as the `series` value.
 But first, specify the necessary series fields.

 ## Series Fields